dennuguyen/engineering-handbook/problem-definition/README.md

 ## Problem Tree

 A problem tree can be used to help define the problem.
-It shows the relationshp between the root user problem with cause and effect relationship with related problems.
+It shows the relationship between the root user problem with cause and effect relationship with related problems.
 Filling out a problem tree allows an engineering team to brainstorm and categorise problems.

 For example, considering that "urban environments are too hot":
 ```mermaid